 (e) Agreement to pay fees.
 The filing of a request under this subpart will be deemed to constitute an agreement by the requester to pay all applicable fees charged under this part, up to $25.

 (a) In general.
 Except as stated in paragraph (b) of this section, the disclosure officer who receives a request for a record and has possession of that record is the disclosure officer responsible for responding to the request.
-If requested by component heads, the Co-Counsel for Administrative Law will provide a coordinated response on behalf of the Department to any initial FOIA request.
+When it is determined that records responsive to a request may be located in multiple components of the Department, the Office of the Solicitor, Division of Management and Administrative Legal Services, will provide any necessary coordination of the Department's response.
+If the Office of the Solicitor deems a consolidated response appropriate, it will issue such a response on behalf of the Department.

 (b) Consultations and referrals.
 When a disclosure officer receives a request for a record, the disclosure officer will determine whether another disclosure officer of the component, the Department, or of the Federal Government, is better able to determine whether the record can be disclosed or is exempt from disclosure under the FOIA.
 If the receiving disclosure officer determines that he or she is not best able to process the record, then the receiving disclosure officer will either: